Geography/Environmental Studies BA

 Required: Geography 1 or 2, 3 or 4 or 6, 5, 7, and Statistics 12.
 Each course must be taken for a letter grade.
 Students are strongly advised to complete all preparation for the major courses before beginning upper-division work in the major.

 Transfer applicants to the Geography/Environmental Studies major with 90 or more units must complete as many of the following introductory courses as possible prior to admission to UCLA: one physical geography or biogeography course, one cultural geography or economic geography course, one people and ecosystems course, and one statistics course.

-It is strongly recommended that students take Geography 7 before taking upper-division courses in the major.
-Geography 7 is an enforced requisite for courses 167, 168, and 169, and must be taken prior to enrolling in these courses.
+Geography 7 must be taken at UCLA in order to fulfill the preparation for the major requirement, and, as the enforced requisite for courses 167, 168, and 169, Geography 7 must be taken prior to enrolling in these courses.
 Students taking this course as a requisite only may take it as P/NP grading.